litprog/litprog/lit_v3/11_overview.md

 The exit status and the captured output are demonstrations that at least on one machine and at some point in the past, the program was in some sense "correct", or at least that the generated documentation is consistent with the program that was used to generate it[^fnote_max_hedging].
 This approach to including program output in generated documentation gives readers a chance to see if the author is trying to hide how the sausage is made.
 While it may be appropriate to relegate certain logic to an appendix, for example to avoid distraction from a desired narrative, the entire program can in principle be made accessible to inquisitive readers.
 They may still have to trust that the author is acting in good faith, but at least the issues of outdated documentation and casual errors due to forgetfulness of the author is greatly mitigated.

+By this point I hope you can see, that LitProg allows you to write:

+1. documentation,
+2. source code
+3. automated tests

-By this point I hope you can see, that LitProg allows you to write 1. documentation, 2. source code and 3. automated testing, all combined in a way that allows you to create a narrative that makes the most sense to understand your program.
+These can all be combined in a way that allows you to create a narrative that makes the most sense to understand your program.

 ### In-Place Updates of Fenced Blocks

 Validating that a program is correct, is not only important to communicate to readers, it is also part and parcel of the programming workflow.
-Most programmers are the first that want to know if their program is working.
+Most programmers are the first that want to know if their program is working or broken.
 Generating HTML/PDF documentation takes a bit of time and switching back and forth between a browser window and a code editor would introduce a lot of friction into the programming workflow.
-To avoid this friction, LitProg instead does in-place updates to the original markdown files.
+To avoid this friction, LitProg can instead do in-place updates to the original markdown files.
 The output that is captured during a build is inserted into the markdown text.
 This works well for editors that detect and automatically reload files that have changed.
-When using `litprog watch` programmers can simply hit save and see how the output of their program appears directly in their text editor.
+When using `'litprog watch'` programmers can simply hit save and see the updated output of their program appear directly in their text editor.

 This approach also has the advantage that output of the most recent execution and viewing the Markdown files on github/gitlab/bitbucket can give a good idea of what the generated documentation will look like.
 Reviewing the diff of a commit can also demonstrate the behavioural change that a change in the source code caused.